stefanvictora/hue-scheduler/README.md

 - **Sunrise to Noon**: Maintain brightness but continuously shift to a neutral white (5000K).
 - **Golden Hour to Sunset**: Slightly reduce brightness and mimic golden hour (3000K).
 - **Sunset to Civil Dusk**: Gradually dim and warm up (2000K).
-- **Civil Dusk to Midnight**: Dim to a low brightness (20%) with a specific color defined by x and y coordinates.
+- **Civil Dusk to Midnight**: Dim to a low brightness (20%) with a typ of red defined by x and y coordinates.

 #### Power Management: Manage On/Off States on Specific Weekdays